Seagate/cortx/doc/integrations/pytorch.md

 ## Facebook Research ParlAI conversational AI training and testing pipeline using CORTX S3 with Flask app integration
 ### Model saving for continous fine tuning
 ![alt text](https://github.com/kishorkuttan/cortx/blob/main/doc/integrations/pytorch/diagram.png)
+**What is ParlAI?**
+ParlAI is a python-based platform for enabling dialog AI research.

+Its goal is to provide researchers:

+  * a unified framework for sharing, training and testing dialog models

+  *  many popular datasets available all in one place, with the ability to multi-task over them

+  * seamless integration of Amazon Mechanical Turk for data collection and human evaluation

+  * integration with chat services like Facebook Messenger to connect agents with humans in a chat interface